-Crankbaits are especially effective in the following bass situations:
+Crankbaits are especially effective in the following bass situations

-|- Gravel, clay or mud points and flats.
+- Gravel, clay, or mud points and flats.

 - Drop-offs and ledges of varying depths.

 - Stumps and logs.

 Try these retrieves:

-|Kneel & Reel:||With a long rod, use a deep-runner and stick the rod tip in the water to attain extra depth.
+|With a long rod, use a deep runner and stick the rod tip in the water to attain extra depth.

-|Stop & go:||Reel rapidly, then stop.
+|Reel rapidly, then stop.
 Floating crankbaits will slowly rise; suspending lures will stay at that depth.
 Then start reeling again.
 Repeat.

-|Bottom bumping:||This technique is effective in both deep and shallow water.
-Root the crankbait along the bottom so it kicks up silt and runs erratically.
-To achieve this action, the bait must dive deeper than the water depth.
-With practice, you can actually make determinations about bottom content from the feel of the lure.
-A tapping on the bottom indicates rocks or gravel, a very slight drag indicates sand, and a longer tug (or a snag) indicates muck and weeds.
+|This technique is effective in both deep and shallow water.
+Root the crankbait along the bottom, kicking up silt and running erratically.
+The bait must dive deeper than the water depth to achieve this action.
+With practice, you can determine the bottom content from the feel of the lure.
+For example, a tapping on the bottom indicates rocks or gravel, a very slight drag indicates sand, and a longer tug (or a snag) indicates muck and weeds.

-|Ripping:||Crank the lure a few times to get it at the required depth and then pull back sharply with the rod, causing the lure to dart quickly through the water.
+|Crank the lure a few times to get it at the required depth and then pull back sharply with the rod, causing it to dart quickly through the water.
 Gather slack and repeat.

 - For best fish appeal, use an erratic retrieve.

-- For better sensitivity, hold your rod tip low and to the side, keeping the angle between rod and line at about 90 degrees.
+- For better sensitivity, hold your rod tip low and to the side, keeping the angle between the rod and line at about 90 degrees.

-- Check your line above the lure frequently when fishing crankbaits, as rock, gravel, stumps, etc., will quickly fray your line.
+- Check your line above the lure when fishing crankbaits, as rock, gravel, stumps, etc., will quickly fray your line.

-- To get your lure to run deeper, try crimping a split-shot 8-10 inches ahead of the bait or rig it like a Carolina rig, using a 1/2 ounce sinker.
+- To get your lure to run deeper, try crimping a split shot 8-10 inches ahead of the bait or rig it like a Carolina rig, using a 1/2-ounce sinker.

 - Use a wire cross-locking snap when fishing crankbaits, which allows you to change lures quickly and enables the bait to move more freely.

 - If the vibration changes, you've probably hit structure.
 If the bait stops vibrating, you've got a fish.
-Sometimes you'll just lose contact with the bait.
+Sometimes you'll lose contact with the bait.

 - If feeding fish and baitfish movement are in evidence, switch from a jig or other slow-moving lure to a faster-moving crankbait for more action.
-But remember that crankbaits tend to catch smaller fish than do jigs and worms.
+But remember that crankbaits tend to catch smaller fish than jigs and worms.

 - Concentrate on speed and depth control.